 On the one hand, “Cordially” might be at risk of making someone feel like they are being kept at arm’s length.
 However, this is business, not personal email or a greeting card, and it can be okay to have a sense of professional separation.

-Especially when emailing new contacts, cold leads, or someone you don’t know quite as well or correspond with often, that extra touch of formality can also strike a solid tone that’s just right in a business email sign off.
+Especially when emailing new contacts, cold leads, or someone you don’t know quite as well or correspond with often, that extra touch of formality can also strike a solid tone that’s just right in a business email sign-off.

 “Cordially,” is “good for new contacts that you plan on additional communications with,” explains Judith.
 It’s solid, simple, professional, and a touch cool while making it clear that you are a capable pro.

 “Respectfully” is similar to “Cordially,” but with a psychological twist.
-When you are contacting someone in a position of power and authority—or at least someone who likes to think they are—using “Respectfully” as your business email sign off can be a subtle but important word choice.
+When you are contacting someone in a position of power and authority—or at least someone who likes to think they are—using “Respectfully” as your business email sign-off can be a subtle but important word choice.

 It’s simple: “Respectfully” implies deference.
 If the person you’re emailing is in charge (or at least they need to feel in charge), you can speak to that in one word.

 Another benefit?
-Whenever you have to send one of those emails that comes off like a swung hammer, you can at least wrap it in velvet.
+Whenever you have to send one of those emails that come off like a swung hammer, you can at least wrap it in velvet.
 The email can still hit home the way you need it to.
 By signing off with “Respectfully,” however, you’re reminding the recipient that this isn’t personal, it’s business, and you have to assert a strong position while signaling that you want things to work out for the best.

-Why do your business emails need a sign off at all?
+Why do your business emails need a sign-off at all?

-Now that you know the best five business email sign offs and when to use them, you might also wonder why we should bother with this at all.
+Now that you know the best five business email sign-offs and when to use them, you might also wonder why we should bother with this at all.
 Why not just sign your name and be done?

-Emails with people outside your organization—customers, stakeholders, and vendors—need a cordial sign off the same way a phone call needs a farewell—or the same way cake needs icing.
+Emails with people outside your organization—customers, stakeholders, and vendors—need a cordial sign-off the same way a phone call needs a farewell—or the same way cake needs icing.

 “Not only does how you sign your name set the tone of an email, so does how you choose to sign off,” says Judith.
 “Your closing, while very important, is the icing on the cake.
-It needs to be inline with the overall tone and demeanor of your email to ensure that your message is delivered with clarity and leaves no room for misunderstandings or incorrect perceptions.”
+It needs to be in line with the overall tone and demeanor of your email to ensure that your message is delivered with clarity and leaves no room for misunderstandings or incorrect perceptions.”

-An email sign off is also simply professional—and can help you avoid email embarrassment.
+An email sign-off is also simply professional—and can help you avoid email embarrassment.
 An email with a simple but solid closing comes across as more thought out and put together.
 And when it comes to business, that’s exactly what you want to be.